 Supplements are a great natural alternative if you're looking to fight cystic acne without resorting to prescription medications.
-Taking acne supplements is a great addition to topical acne treatment.
-Good anti-acne topical treatment will help heal acne from the outside in, while acne supplements will help from the inside out.
+In addition, taking acne supplements is a great addition to topical acne treatment.
+Good anti-acne topical treatment will help heal acne from the outside, while acne supplements will help from the inside out.

 Supplementation with vitamins and minerals can help balance out acne-causing hormones and lead to clearer, healthier skin.
 Accutane or other anti-acne oral medications may produce visible results faster, but adverse reactions from vitamins are far less likely.

 Women with adult and hormonal acne can benefit from DIM supplements.
 DIM supplements can be taken in combination with an anti-acne topical treatment and other hormonal acne treatments, such as birth control pills.

 What is DIM?

 Several success stories about the DIM supplements fighting cystic acne have surfaced in recent years.
 Let's start with the basics.
 DIM, or diindolylmethane, is a natural substance generated in the body when it breaks down indole-3-carbinol, a compound found in cruciferous vegetables such as broccoli, kale, and brussels sprouts.

 Hormonal acne breakouts typically occur around the chin and jawline.
 DIM supplements can decrease hormonal breakouts by helping to balance hormones.
 For example, DIM improves estrogen breakdown, which supports detoxification in the liver, and, as an androgen antagonist, prevents certain androgens from binding to their receptors.
 When androgens (like testosterone) bind to receptors, it can increase oil production in the skin and other changes that can cause acne.